tstanley93/Azure-WAF/README.md

 # Azure-WAF
 Deploy F5 WAF Solution in Azure

-This will create a new resource group, and inside will configure the following;
+This will create a new resource group, and inside this new resource group it will configure the following;

 * Availability Set
 * Azure Load Balancer